 There are several ways we can ensure that our children are able to deal with academic pressure:

-- Show empathy: Exam preparation can be extremely taxing.
-So, at this time, instead of being judgmental, empathise with your child.
-Tell her that you understand what she is going through, and that it’s not easy.
+Show empathy: Exam preparation can be extremely taxing.
+So, at this time, instead of being judgmental, empathize with your child.
+Tell her that you understand what she is going through and that it's not easy.

-- Don’t compare your child with others: Help your child assess his strengths and weaknesses in particular subjects or areas, and encourage him to hone his skills.
-Don’t focus on your child always being ‘the best’.
-This would teach him to not pursue an endeavour he is not likely to shine in.
+Don't compare your child with others: Help your child assess his strengths and weaknesses in particular subjects or areas, and encourage him to hone his skills.
+Don't focus on your child always being 'the best'.
+This would teach him to pursue an endeavor he is not likely to shine in.

-- Inculcate a healthy and balanced lifestyle: Encourage your child to take up sport/physical activity, eat healthy, and sleep adequately.
+Inculcate a healthy and balanced lifestyle: Encourage your child to take up sport/physical activity, eat healthily, and sleep adequately.
 Allow him to spend time with friends as this strengthens his support system.

-- Seek professional help: If your child does show signs of distress, seek help from a qualified counsellor or a clinical psychologist.
-There are also a number of telephone helplines your child could reach out to.
+Seek professional help: If your child does show signs of distress, seek help from a qualified counselor or a clinical psychologist.
+There are also several telephone helplines your child could reach out to.